JR1LQK/zLog/README.md

 This software is released under the GNU General Public License.

 # Authors
 Yokobayashi Yohei (ex.
-JJ1MED), JARL Contest Committee Improved by JR8PPG
+JJ1MED), JARL Contest Committee, JR8PPG

 # Document
 There is no documentation for the developer.